a2a cloud

 The manifest is tiny

 Frontend block tells deploy where the app lives, how to build, where dist lands, where to mount.
-Runtime generates config and skill metadata automatically.
+Runtime generates config and tool metadata automatically.

 a2a.yamltext